Panagbenga Festival 2020: Flower Festival of Baguio Schedule of Activities

 - There is no specific date on when and how long the festival will be, so once all the scheduled activities are available, we will update you as soon as we can.

 By Bus from Metro Manila

 Air-conditioned bus trips to Baguio leave Avenida in Manila, Pasay, PITX in Paranaque, Cubao in Quezon City terminals daily on an hourly basis.
 Popular bus lines offering the Baguio route are Victory Liner, Partas, Joy Bus, Philippine Rabbit, Pine Tree Transit, Solid North and Genesis.
 One way bus ticket would cost you P450, and the travel time will be approximately 6-7 hours (or longer) during Panagbenga Season.

 While it takes an average 4-6 hr to get to Baguio City by car, it takes much longer during holidays, long weekends, Holy Week, and Panagbenga Season etc.

 - Transfer to the right lane and drive to Baguio via Tarlac.

 - Take the Tarlac exit and follow the road signs that will take you to MacArthur Highway.

 - Once you’re on MacArthur Highway, drive straight to Tarlac and Pangasinan until you reach Rosario, La Union.

-- From the Rosario junction, you can turn right into famous Kennon Road.
+- From the Rosario junction, you can turn right into the famous Kennon Road.
 This is the most popular and scenic route up Baguio City.